LLM-Red-Team/kimi-free-api/README_EN.md

 Fully compatible with the ChatGPT interface.

-Also, the following six free APIs are available for your attention:
+Also, the following free APIs are available for your attention:

 StepFun (StepChat) API to API [step-free-api](https://github.com/LLM-Red-Team/step-free-api)